-B. If a parent refuses to sign a release form at school, the school will review this policy with them explaining the reasons the release would be advantageous to the parent's child.
+B. If a parent refuses to sign a release form at school, the school

 C. After confirmation that a child has been involved in a bullying incident, if the principal or designated person recommends a mental health evaluation be completed, the school may: